mikyoch/satoshi-coin-flip/README.md

 We model it after a coin flip since the chances are 50%.<br/>
 The theory backing this project was presented by Kostas Chalkias (Mysten Labs Head of Cryptography) at the GAME3R Forum in Novemeber of 2022.>><br/>
-The smart contract source code, that is running on Sui devnet, can be found at << TO BE ADDED when merged >>
+The smart contract source code, that is running on Sui devnet, can be found at `satoshi_flip/sources/satoshi_flip.move`.

 ## Smart Contract Flow